How To Prepare To Hike A 14er

 Training also helps your body utilize oxygen more efficiently, which only helps you at altitude!

-This goes back to the two earlier points.
-The weather at the top of a 14er will be much colder then when you started.
-Also, it can rain or hail at anytime.
+The weather at the top of a 14er will be much colder than when you started.
+Rain is possible on 14ers, especially in the afternoons because clouds get too heavy to pass the high mountains and so it rains.
 I’ve had it rain on me several times on 14ers and snow once.
 So whether you’re day hiking or backpacking, make sure you bring the right clothing with you so you’re prepared for when it’s in the 70s and 80s when you start, and for when it’s 30 with a windchill at the top.